Daniele Vantaggiato

-Daniele Vantaggiato (born 10 October 1984) is an Italian footballer who plays for Livorno as a striker.
+Daniele Vantaggiato (born 10 October 1984) is an Italian footballer who plays for Serie D club Avezzano as a striker.

 Career

 Bari

 Vantaggiato started his career at Bari.
 He made his Serie B debut on 26 January 2003, against Triestina.

 He was sold to Crotone in joint-ownership bid in 2003, where he won Serie B promotion.
 Vantaggiato returned to Bari in June 2005.
 He was the regular of the squad before left for Pescara, who was then struggling to keep from relegation to Serie C1.

 Rimini

 In summer 2007, he left for Rimini for another joint-ownership bid, for €830,000, replacing Davide Moscardelli, after not appeared on the pre-season medical test for Bari.
 After Jeda left for Cagliari in January 2008, Vantaggiato became the team leading scorer.
 At the end of season Rimini won the blind bidding to have the full ownership for an undisclosed fee.

 Parma

 But in January 2009, his 13 goals scored in mid-season made Parma F.C. signed him (€1.9M) along with teammate Francesco Lunardini (€1M) in co-ownership deal, in exchange for Davide Matteini (50% for €1M) and Daniele Paponi on loan.
 Vantaggiato and Lunardini also cost Parma an additional €130,000 and €49,000 as other fee respectively.
 Parma won promotion back to Serie A as 2008–09 Serie B runner-up.

 Vantaggiato was not featured in Parma's first three matches of 2009–10 Serie A, as the club signed new players.
 On 31 August 2009 he was loaned to Torino in exchange for Blerim Džemaili.